 But today, film photography has become much better.
-In my conversations with chemical manufacturers, lab creators, and others, there is now a certain understanding about the impact that we’re having, and our need to reduce it.
+In my conversations with chemical manufacturers, lab creators, and others, there is now a certain understanding of the impact that we are making.
 Even on the everyday level, consumers around the world

-So it’s not surprising that there are actually a good number of options out there for photographers who want to make film developing as environmentally-friendly as possible.
+So it’s not surprising that there are actually a good number of options out there for photographers who want to make film development as environmentally friendly as possible.

 Companies are cropping up all the time that are dedicated to reducing our environmental impact so that we can keep shooting film for generations.
 There is even a group in the UK called The Sustainable Darkroom, who are researching new ways to create sustainable developers from plants.

 But there’s still a lot of work that needs to be done before we can call film photography a sustainable practice overall.
 So what are the best developers to help reduce your environmental impact overall?

 Caffenol is a developer that you can make at home using instant coffee, Vitamin C, and washing soda.
 It’s easy to make, smells bad, but develops some pretty cool contrasty negatives.

 Most film developers are made from a group of organic molecules called phenols, and it turns out that there are a number of plants that make these in differing quantities.
 Coffee happens to make one of them, called caffeic acid (which has no relation to coffee or caffeine).

 Since coffee beans tend to have different amounts of caffeic acid depending on the variety and the weather conditions, the most reliably consistent source of caffeic acid is instant coffee.
 Manufacturers make sure that all the components are balanced batch to batch so that it’s the same every time.